erdalakin-cs/SyntheticDataPeri/README.md

 # Synthetic Data as a Tool for Prototyping Early-Stage Periodontitis Detection Models

-This repository has two notebooks that can be reused for reproducing and evaluation:
+This repository has two notebooks that can be reused for reproducing and evaluation.

 # 1. Data_Generation.ipynb